 In a saucepan, combine the butter with the milk and granulated sugar.
 Place the pan over medium-high heat and bring to a full rolling boil.
 Boil the mixture for 1 full minute.

 Combine the hot butter and sugar mixture with the oatmeal and chocolate chip mixture.
 Stir until the chocolate has melted and the mixture is well blended.

-Working quickly, drop by spoonfuls onto waxed paper or parchment paper.
+Working quickly, drop by spoonfuls or cookie scoop onto waxed paper or parchment paper.

 Allow to cool and firm up.

 - Carob No-Bake Cookies: Use carob-flavored chips instead of the semisweet chocolate chips.